cloudflare/pingora/README.md

 ## Rust version

 Pingora keeps a rolling MSRV (minimum supported Rust version) policy of 6 months.
 This means we will accept PRs that upgrade the MSRV as long as the new Rust version used is at least 6 months old.
+However, we generally will not bump the highest MSRV across the workspace without a sufficiently compelling reason.

 Our current MSRV is 1.84.

-Building with the optional feature `boringssl` with Boring >= 4.14 requires Rust 1.80.
+Currently not all crates enforce `rust-version` as it is possible to use some crates on lower versions.

 ## Build Requirements